Jorricks/macos-notifications/README.md

 **mac-notification** is a Python library to make it as easy as possible to create interactable notifications.

+## Installation

+To use macos-notifications, first install it using pip:

+    pip install macos-notifications

 ## Features
 - 🚀 Easy python interface.
 It's as simple as '`client.create_notification(title="Meeting starts now!", subtitle="Team Standup")`'
 - 💥 Ability to add action buttons with callbacks!